leanix/leanix-reporting-cli/README.md

   * Create release branch
   * Bump version in `package.json` (decide whether patch, minor, major update)
   * Merge release branch to develop & master
+  * Make sure a git tag is created for the new version
 * Make sure you have logged in to publish to npm registry in scope `@leanix` (`npm login` - see: https://docs.npmjs.com/cli/adduser)
 * Execute `npm publish --access public` on the master branch
+* Add release notes to the release in github (https://github.com/leanix/leanix-reporting-cli/releases)